jpetrucci49/school-browser/README.md

 # User stories:

 Version 1:
-As a user, I want to view a single school
+As a user, I want to view a single school created
-As a user, I want to view all schools
+As a user, I want to view all my schools
 As a user, I want to create a school with a name, address, city, phone and zip As a user, I want to edit a school's name, address, city, phone and zip As a user, I want to delete a school